mebeauchamp/CoxFlex/README.md

 # CoxFlex
-R program for flexible Cox model including non-linear (NL) and/or time-dependent (TD) effects
+R program for estimating flexible Cox models including non-linear (NL) and/or time-dependent (TD) effects
 ## Description
 Original code developed by Willy Wynant.
 Subsequent corrections and modifications made by Yishu Wang.
 Latest modifications and corrections by Marie-Eve Beauchamp (since September 2018).